+THE OFFERING

+Ordinary shares offered by us

+Ordinary shares to be outstanding immediately after this offering ordinary shares in full)

+3,571,429 ordinary shares

-THE OFFERING Ordinary shares offered by us 6,250,000 ordinary shares Ordinary shares to be outstanding immediately after this offering 24,222,904 ordinary shares (or 25,160,404 ordinary shares if the underwriters exercise their option to purchase an additional ordinary shares in full) Option to purchase additional ordinary shares We have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to additional 937,500 ordinary shares.
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$44.2 million, or approximately \$51.2 million if the underwriters exercise their option to purchase additional ordinary shares in full, after deducting the estimated underwriting discount and estimated offering expenses payable by us.
+18,485,101 ordinary shares (or 19,020,815 ordinary shares if the underwriters exercise their option to purchase an additional

+Option to purchase additional ordinary shares

+We have granted the underwriters an option for a period of 30 days after the date of this prospectus to purchase up to additional 535,714 ordinary shares.

+Use of proceeds

+We estimate that the net proceeds to us from this offering will be approximately \$44.2 million, or approximately \$51.2 million if the underwriters exercise their option to purchase additional ordinary shares in full, after deducting the estimated underwriting discount and estimated offering expenses payable by us, based on an assumed initial public offering price of \$14.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.

 We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents, available for sale and short-term deposits: (i) to fund clinical development of our product candidates, including NiCord, (ii) to fund further development of our NAM-NK program and (iii) for general corporate purposes and working capital.

 See "Use of Proceeds" for more information about the intended use of proceeds from this offering.

-Passive foreign investment company considerations Based upon the value of our assets, including any goodwill, and the nature and composition of our income and assets, we do not believe that we will be classified as a passive foreign investment company, or a PFIC, for the taxable year ended December 31, 2017, and we do not believe that we will be a PFIC for the taxable year ending December 31, 2018 or in the immediately foreseeable future.
-Nasdaq Global Market symbol Our ordinary shares have been approved for listing on The Nasdaq Global Market under the symbol "GMDA."
+Passive foreign investment company considerations

+Based upon the value of our assets, including any goodwill, and the nature and composition of our income and assets, we do not believe that we will be classified as a passive foreign investment company, or a PFIC, for the taxable year ended December 31, 2017, and we do not believe that we will be a PFIC for the taxable year ending December 31, 2018 or in the immediately foreseeable future.

+Proposed Nasdaq Global Market symbol

+We have applied to have our ordinary shares listed on The Nasdaq Global Market under the symbol "GMDA."

-Unless otherwise stated, the number of ordinary shares to be outstanding after this offering is based on the following as of June 30, 2018, and assumes the following as of such date:
+Unless otherwise stated, the number of ordinary shares to be outstanding after this offering is based on 14,913,672 ordinary shares outstanding as of June 30, 2018, and assumes the following as of such date:

-- 689,898 ordinary shares outstanding; - the issuance by us of 6,250,000 ordinary shares in this offering; and - the issuance of 17,283,006 ordinary shares upon the conversion of all Series A preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E-1 preferred shares, Series E-2 preferred shares and Series F-1 preferred shares, which will occur automatically upon the closing of this offering;
+- the issuance by us of 3,571,429 ordinary shares in this offering; and - the issuance of 14,223,774 ordinary shares upon the conversion of all Series A preferred shares, Series B preferred shares, Series C preferred shares, Series D preferred shares, Series E-1 preferred shares, Series E-2 preferred shares and Series F-1 preferred shares, which will occur automatically upon the closing of this offering: